Ethiopia – Mammals and Birds

 We will spend a morning around Lake Awasa looking for Hippopotamus and Gambian Sun Squirrel and there is also an outside change of Cape Clawless Otter here.
 Birding is also excellent here with large numbers of water birds likely to be seen.
 In the afternoon we hope to visit Senkelle for Ethiopian Hare, Sudan Oribi and Swayne’s Hartebeest before returning to Awasa for the night.
 Our final morning will find us in Abiata-Shala National Park looking for Bright’s Gazelle and other mammals before driving back to Addis Ababa for our early morning flight home.

-Day 11: All day Harrena Forest.
-O/n Bale Mountain Lodge
+Day 10: All day crossing Sanetti Plateau.
+Evening spotlighting Harrena Forest.
+Night Bale Mountain Lodge.

 Abysinnian, Ethiopian and Starck’s Hares